AugustinPeyridieux/pySaagie-connect/README.md

 # pySaagie-connect

-Project Goal : initialize and simlify connection to different element of a datalake or around it, to get data
+Project Goal : initialize and simlify connection to different elements of a datalake

-Functions still have to be tested (specially for sharepoint class)

 For now :